← Guides

 2. Build the tracklist from your Song catalog

 Add songs to the release from your Song catalog.
 If a song doesn't exist yet, create it — you'll reuse the same song record everywhere it appears, including setlists.
+One song, one source of truth.

 3. Fill in Writers & splits and ISWC early